 Divorce or annulment

 A divorce or annulment will break the marital relationship.
-Thus, you are ineligible to naturalize as the spouse of a U.S. citizen if the divorce or annulment occurs before or after the naturalization application is filed.
+Thus, you are ineligible to naturalize as the spouse of a U.S. citizen if you or your spouse terminated the marriage through divorce or annulment.

 A separation (legal or informal) generally includes living at separate residences.
 Because you are no longer actually residing with your U.S. citizen spouse following a separation, you are also not living in marital union with the U.S. citizen spouse, and you are not eligible to apply.